 The total damage for an afternoon at Huay Tung Tao Lake was just shy of 2,000 baht or about 330 baht (10 USD) per person for food and drinks.

 This included two large bottles of the local rum with accompanying ice and soda water.
 We ordered two whole fish, two large platters of fried rice, sticky rice, glass noodles, crispy catfish salad, and papaya salad.
 We also grabbed some snacks from the local vendors.

 Our first trip to Huay Tung Tao Lake was with six people.
 We shared a songthaew ride from the Old City.
 Our driver took us there, waited for three or three and a half hours, and then drove us back for 600 baht (18 USD).
 Split six ways, that was a mere 100 baht per person for a round-trip ride!

-Nowadays we use Uber.
-It came to Chiang Mai in November 2016 and we love it.
-Get your first two rides FREE when you download the Uber app, register, and use promo code: tielandtothailandsue (or just sign up with here).
+Nowadays we use Grab Taxi.
+It’s been in Chiang Mai for a few years and we love it.
+Get 100 THB off your first ride when you download the Grab app and use our discount code: GRABTIETOTHAI (or just sign up here).

 If you plan on riding a bike or motorcycle or driving a car yourself to the lake, here’s how to get there: